jacobzenner/QBTrends/README.md

 - The backend uses Node.js and Express to serve the data by interacting with PostgreSQL functions.
 - The frontend uses React and Chart.js to present data visualizations such as bar charts and line charts.
 - SQL functions are defined in `init.sql` to provide complex data aggregations, which are then called by the backend to present to the frontend.

-## Contact
-For any questions or issues, please feel free to reach out or open an issue in the repository.

-Happy coding!